 Through my website I run a shipbuilding consultancy and lofting service.

 While overseas I also opened up and managed a small shipbuilding shop to train people in the traditional art of lofting and worked on repairing and building small craft in wood and GRP.

 I enjoy trying to pass on some of the knowledge that I have gained over the years as knowledge not passed on is lost forever.

 I began my project on the ships built at Leith around 2007 first with a Blog then a website to collect and collate information to form the beginning of my book writing.

 I started with this first book Volume I, around five years ago.
 I made the decision to concentrate on the shipyards from circa 1850 onwards that would eventually morph into the one where I spent my formative shipbuilding years.
 Going on to further volumes to bring the history of Leith shipbuilding up to the time when the yard closed in 1984.

-I have written two novels in a series of three as yet unpublished with a shipyard background set in Leith.
+I have written two novels in a series of three available on Amazon with a shipyard background set in Leith.
 I continue, to be an active shipbuilder.